ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 `Bookmarks: 94171`

-DistanceSpacing (Float) is a multiplier for the "Distance Snap" feature.
+DistanceSpacing (Decimal) is a multiplier for the "Distance Snap" feature.

 `DistanceSpacing: 1.22`